Oberoi Consulting are able to offer their services as expert speakers on a range of topics.

-- Raised the awareness of exception reported and they types of patients they could be
+- Raised the awareness of exception reported patients who could be treated.

-- Shared the potential local cost of preventable strokes based on patients not anticoagulated
+- Shared the potential local cost implication, of preventable strokes, based on patients not anticoagulated.

-- Explained how the NICE guidelines translate into primary care actions
+- Provided a rationale to how the NICE guidelines translate into primary care actions.

-- Demonstrated the impact of the AF NICE guidance on the AF QOF Framework
+- Highlighted the gaps between AF NICE guidance and the AF QOF Framework.

-- Explained how AF Prevalence affects the value of an AF QOF point
+- Case finding and the impact on the value of an AF QOF point.